-As of December 31, 2023, the Company's derivative instruments were in an asset position with an aggregate fair value of \$24.5 million.
-None of the Company's derivative instruments was in a liability position as of December 31, 2023.
-Derivative assets are included in prepaid expenses and other assets and derivative liabilities are included in accounts payable, accrued expenses and other liabilities in the accompanying consolidated balance sheets.
-The Company expects approximately \$18.2 million will be reclassified from accumulated other comprehensive income (loss) to interest expense within the next 12 months.
+As of December 31, 2024 and 2023, the Company's interest rate swap assets had an aggregate fair value of \$16.6 million and \$24.5 million, respectively.
+None of the Company's interest rate swaps was in a liability position as of December 31, 2024 and 2023.
+Interest rate swap assets are included in prepaid expenses and other assets and interest rate swap liabilities are included in accounts payable, accrued expenses and other liabilities in the accompanying consolidated balance sheets.
+The Company expects approximately \$12.8 million will be reclassified from accumulated other comprehensive income (loss) to interest expense within the next 12 months.